beartype/beartype/README.rst

 ----------------------------------------

-**Beartype 0.7.0** (codename: *berry gud*) has been released to crickets chirping, publishing Python's first `Turing-complete type hints for validating arbitrary data <Beartype Hints_>`__.
+**Beartype 0.7.0** (codename: *berry gud*) has been released to crickets chirping, publishing `Python's first Turing-complete type hint for validating arbitrary data <Beartype Validators_>`__.

-`Beartype validators <Beartype Hints_>`__ enforce arbitrary constraints on the internal structure, state, and contents of parameters and returns using simple caller-defined lambda functions and declarative expressions – all seamlessly composable with `standard type hints <Standard Hints_>`__ via an `expressive domain-specific language (DSL) <Validator Syntax_>`__ designed *just for you.*
+`Beartype validators <Beartype Validators_>`__ enforce runtime constraints on the internal structure and contents of parameters and returns using simple user-defined lambda functions and declarative expressions – all seamlessly composable with `standard type hints <Standard Hints_>`__ via an `expressive domain-specific language (DSL) <Validator Syntax_>`__ designed *just for you.*

-Because the bear has found your codebase worthy.

 2020-12-10: Rejoice!
 It's Beartype
 ----------------------------------